Frequently Asked Questions

-Banning Ranch is/was the largest remaining privately owned coastal property between the Ventura County line and Mexico.
-It also is at the mouth of the Santa Ana River and is part of the ancestral lands of the Acjachemen and Tongva.
+The Randall Preserve sits is at the mouth of the Santa Ana River and is part of the ancestral lands of the Acjachemen and Tongva.
 Much of the property contains sensitive plant and animal species in need of protection.

 How big is the property and how much is being conserved?

-How much does the property cost?
+How much did the property cost?

-When will it close escrow?
+When did it close escrow?

-Who will own the land?
+Who will holds title to the land?

 What happens to the remaining unconserved land?

-Why isn’t BRC taking ownership?
+Why isn’t BRC taking title?

 Because the oil remainder is being carved out of existing parcels, it requires a specific process called the Subdivision Map Act.
 Only government agencies can use this Act without an extensive and expensive process.
 Further, the Conservancy doesn’t have the experience, accreditation, budget or staff to manage a property that is this large and this complicated.